 - The principal place of employment is located outside of Canada

 - The employer’s profits are accrued outside of Canada

 When traveling to Canada, business visitors should be prepared to present immigration officials with documentation that attests to their desired status in Canada.
 This documentation will vary on a case-by-case basis.
 Often, items such as a letter of support from a parent company or letter of invitation from a Canadian company can help to bolster one’s likelihood of acceptance as a business visitor.

 Business visitors may fall into the following sub-categories:

 After-sales service providers may come to Canada to repair, service, supervise installers, and set up and test commercial or industrial equipment.
 Such services must be detailed in the contract of sale for the equipment in Canada.
 Individuals coming to Canada to train prospective users or maintenance staff in the operation of specialized equipment may also fall under this category.

 Members of a board of directors who must enter Canada to attend a meeting are eligible to do so as business visitors.
 Though these individuals may be remunerated for their time in Canada, this does not constitute entry into the Canadian labour market.

 Employees of Short-Term Temporary Residents

 Individuals who are employed in a personal capacity, on a full-time basis, by temporary residents in Canada may be considered business visitors.
 An example of professions that may be eligible under this category include domestic servants, personal assistants or live-in caregivers.
-If the short-term temporary resident, and subsequently their employee(s), extends their stay past 6 months, a Labour Market Opinion and Work Permit may need to be secured for the employee(s).
+If the short-term temporary resident, and subsequently their employee(s), extends their stay past 6 months, a Labour Market Impact Assessment and Work Permit may need to be secured for the employee(s).

 Employees of Foreign Companies Contracting Canadian Companies